 Will GPU Deals Return Soon?

 As manufacturers step up to meet the demand, we may see more GPUs become available and prices drop.
 What's more, cryptocurrency values have already plummeted this month; Ethereum dropped from $1,100 per unit to $830 in just 24 hours.
-If this trend continues, we may see a surge in the secondhand GPU market as miners get out of the game and sell off their rigs.
+If this trend continues, we may see a surge in gaming laptop sales as miners get out of the game and sell off their rigs.